Almas (missile): History

 Iran reportedly was transferred Israeli Spike-MR missiles that were captured during the 2006 Lebanon War by Hezbollah, which were converted into an unlicensed variant of the missile that was designated the Almas-1.
 The ground-launched ATGM version was unveiled in public on 7 July 2021.
 It was shown overseas at the MILEX 2023 exhibition held in May in Belarus and at the Partner 2023 exhibition held in September in Serbia.

 On 25 January 2024, a video was released that appeared to show Hezbollah forces using the system against an Israeli surveillance outpost at Shlomi.
 On 27 January 2024, another attack involving the Almas was reported at Rosh HaNikra.

+In November 2024, it was reported that Israeli troops captured Almas ATGMs alongside Kornets from Hezobollah forces during Operation Northern Arrows.

+In January 2025, it was reported that the Badr ATGM was developed based on the Almas.

 Variants

 Almas-1

 Exact copy of the Spike with a range of 4,000 meters and weight of 15 kg.

 Almas-2

 Has a range of 8,000 meters when fired from the ground with claims of penetrating up to 1,000 mm of armor.